STMicro to quit ST-Ericsson mobile chip venture

-PARIS (Reuters) - STMicroelectronics plans to quit its loss-making mobile chip joint venture with Ericsson in a drive to cut costs and catch-up with larger, more profitable U.S. rivals.
+PARIS (Reuters) - STMicroelectronics (STM.PA) plans to quit its loss-making mobile chip joint venture with Ericsson (ERICb.ST) in a drive to cut costs and catch up with larger, more profitable U.S. rivals.

 However, some analysts said on Monday it would not be easy or cheap for the Franco-Italian group to back out of a venture which lost $841 million last year and which its Swedish partner was unlikely to want to take over on its own.